The Centre for Bioinformatics and Computational Biology

 Additional funding was received to create systems for in-house utilization of these biospecimens and generate data that is important and useful in the local and regional context.
 This required strengthening existing laboratory capacities and setting afresh a bioinformatics infrastructure.
 The bioinformatics component further consisted of hardware components and qualified personnel.
 Dr. Fyezah Jehan, Dr. M Imran Nisar, and their team have since acquired more than $4 million in funding.

+Our external funding and support from the Office of the Dean makes it possible for us to create a workforce capable of critically analyzing and drawing meaningful conclusions from the data.
 The Centre has been keeping an eye on the evolving SARS-CoV-2 variants and is taking part in the genomic surveillance of other pathogens.
 We are collaborating with clinical diagnostics at the Department of Pathology and Laboratory Medicine to develop in-house pipelines for variant testing.